The Malta Chamber of Commerce and Enterprise

 The Chamber celebrated its 160th Anniversary in 2008.

 Malta Federation of Industry

 The Federation of Industry, or Federation of Maltese Industries as it was then known, was founded in 1946 only one year after the end of World War II.
 Malta had suffered from the miseries of war in a big way when it was besieged by air and sea.
-But the Maltese had the spirit of survival imbued in their veins, and the Commercial Sector was no exception to this rule.
+But the Maltese had the spirit of survival imbued in their veins, and the commercial sector was no exception to this rule.

-A Trade Section was established within The Malta Chamber of Commerce and Enterprise in the height of the War, in 1942.
-In the short lived association of entrepreneurs within the Chamber, they considered that the situation was not satisfactory enough to defend the special interests of manufacturing industry.
+A Trade Section was established within The Malta Chamber of Commerce and Enterprise at the height of the war, in 1942.
+In the short lived association of entrepreneurs within the Chamber, they considered that the situation was not satisfactory enough to defend the special interests of the manufacturing industry.
 There was a first move for reform of the Chamber in January 1946 when the Executive Committee of the Industries Trade Section wrote to the Council about their special interests as distinct from other sections that formed part of the Chamber.

 Leading the main thrust, aimed at giving an authoritative voice to the Trade Section, was Elias Zammit.
 An effort to settle the dispute was made but a breaking point was reached on 2 May, 1946 when a motion to give more autonomy and a stronger voice to the Trade Section was defeated in the Chamber's Council.
 On 29 May, 1946 the Executive Committee of the Trade Sections resigned en bloc.